woocommerce/woocommerce/docs/theme-development/classic-theme-developer-handbook.md

 ### Disabling WooCommerce styles

 If you plan to make major changes, or create a theme from scratch, then you may prefer your theme not reference the WooCommerce stylesheet at all.
-You can tell WooCommerce to not use the default `woocommerce.css` by adding the following code to your theme’s `functions.php` file:
+You can tell WooCommerce to not use the default `woocommerce.css`.

+Add the following code to your theme’s `functions.php` file:

 ```php
 add_filter( 'woocommerce_enqueue_styles', '__return_false' );
 ```

-With this definition in place, your theme will no longer use the WooCommerce stylesheet and give you a blank canvas upon which you can build your own desired layout and styles.
+With this definition in place, your theme will no longer use the WooCommerce stylesheet and give you a blank canvas upon which you can build your own desired layout/style.

 Styling a WooCommerce theme from scratch for the first time is no easy task.
 There are many different pages and elements that need to be styled, and if you’re new to WooCommerce, you are probably not familiar with many of them.
 A non-exhaustive list of WooCommerce elements to style can be found [here](https://developer.files.wordpress.com/2017/12/woocommerce-theme-testing-checklist.pdf).